 When the tongue is extended, the tongue tip may look flat or square instead of appearing pointed.

-There is usually breastfeeding problems such as:
+There are usually breastfeeding problems such as:

 Before performing this procedure, clinicians (including midwife, lactation consultants / nurses, paediatrician, and others) who work with breastfeeding mothers usually have assessed the baby, and recommended your baby to have a procedure called lingual frenotomy (or simply called tongue tie release).